-- 36. The managerial purpose of setting objectives includes all of the following EXCEPT: - A. converting the strategic vision into specific performance targets-results and outcomes the organization wants to achieve. - B. using the objectives as yardsticks for tracking the company's progress and performance. - C. challenging and helping stretch the organization to perform at its full potential and deliver the best possible results. - D. pushing company personnel to be more inventive and to exhibit more urgency in improving the company's financial performance and business position. - E. delineating management's aspirations for the business and providing a panoramic view of "where we are going."
-The managerial purpose of setting objectives is to convert the vision and mission into specific performance targets.
+38. The managerial purpose of Strategic Management includes all of the following EXCEPT

+- A. converting the strategic vision into specific performance targets-results and outcomes the organization wants to achieve. - B. using the objectives as yardsticks for tracking the company's progress and performance. - C. challenging and helping stretch the organization to perform at its full potential and deliver the best possible results. - D. pushing company personnel to be more inventive and to exhibit more urgency in improving the company's financial performance and business position. - E. delineating management's aspirations for the business and providing a panoramic view of "where we are going."

+The managerial purpose of Strategic Management is to convert the vision and mission into specific performance targets.
 Managers focus organizational attention and align actions throughout the organization, serve as yardsticks for tracking a company's performance and progress, and motivate employees to expend greater effort and perform at a high level.

-AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Remember
+AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 1 Easy

-$Learning\ Objective:\ 02-02\ The\ importance\ of\ setting\ both\ strategic\ and\ financial\ objectives.$
+Learning Objective: 02-02 The importance of setting both strategic and financial objectives.

-37. Well-stated objectives are:
+39. Well-stated objectives are

-A. quantifiable or measurable, and contain deadlines for achievement.

-- B. succinct and concise so as to identify the company's risk and return options. - C. broad and take into account views of all the stakeholders. - D. directly related to the dividend payout ratio for stockholder returns. - E. representative of customers' aspirations for company performance.
+- A. quantifiable or measurable, and contain deadlines for achievement. - B. succinct and concise so as to identify the company's risk and return options. - C. broad and take into account views of all the stakeholders. - D. directly related to the dividend payout ratio for stockholder returns. - E. representative of customers' aspirations for company performance.